-- assigning In SA 2×28 MHz to Telkom and also to Neotel (but minor utilisation); - TDD-bands 42 (3400-3600 MHz) and 43 (3600-3800MHz), currently used for WiMax, but general worldwide trend to LTE; - trials demonstrated a seamless TDD-LTE option over existing WiMAX infrastructure, offering a smooth migration path from WiMAX to TDD-LTE; - Very large bandwidth, high propagation loss and penetration loss; and - Potential usage in South Africa: - Full IMT-TDD usage with larger TDD downlink schemes in the lower part of the band and reduced smaller part with TDD uplink schemes in the higher part due to coverage degradation of uplink schemes, therefore almost comparable coverage areas; - It could be decided based on traffic and asymmetry requirements which option might be chosen finally; - Between TDD downlink and TDD uplink schemes at least 5 MHz are needed; - The Authority might introduce the Managed Spectrum Park (MSP) concept later.
-In this concept, the operators have to take special care on interferences.
-This MSP concept could be attractive for about 20MHz in TDD; and

-Alternatively, this guard band could be used for indoor DECT systems.
+- Trials demonstrated a seamless TDD-LTE option over existing WiMAX infrastructure, offering a smooth migration path from WiMAX to TDD-LTE; - Potential usage in South Africa: - Full IMT-TDD usage with larger TDD downlink schemes in the lower part of the band and reduced smaller part with TDD uplink schemes in the higher part due to reduced coverage degradation of uplink schemes, therefore almost comparable coverage areas; - It could be decided based on traffic and asymmetry requirements which option might be chosen finally; - Between TDD downlink and TDD uplink schemes at least 5 MHz are needed; - The Authority might introduce the Managed Spectrum Park (MSP) concept later.
+In this concept, the operators have to exercise special care to minimise interferences.
+This MSP concept could be attractive for about 20 MHz in TDD; and - Alternatively, this guard band could be used for indoor DECT systems.

-Figure 39: Potential LTE-TDD-assignments in 3400-3600MHz
+Figure 48: Potential LTE-TDD-assignments in 3400-3600 MHz